 Glimpse the future and get inspired!

 The International Centre for Theoretical Physics (ICTP) and the Comune di Trieste, in collaboration with many partners, did organize since 2014 the Trieste Mini Maker Faire at ICTP’s Miramare Campus.
-In 2020 the event has grown into the bigger “Maker Faire Trieste”, with the help of new important partner and co-organizers (Laboratorio dell’Immaginario Scientifico and FIT/ESOF2020) and the financial support of Regione Autonoma Friuli Venezia Giulia.
+In 2020 the event has grown into the bigger “Maker Faire Trieste”, with the help of new partners and co-organizers (Laboratorio dell’Immaginario Scientifico and FIT/ESOF2020 for the 2020 edition) and the financial support of Regione Autonoma Friuli Venezia Giulia.
 Hundreds of Makers gather to showcase the results of their creativity and to share their ideas with the general public.
 The entrance is free for everybody.